Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Improves Digestion

-Rice water can aid digestion by supplying essential minerals such as zinc and magnesium, which are essential for breaking down food into smaller molecules for easier absorption [2].
+According to the study in PubMed, the essential minerals like zinc and magnesium it contains are crucial for breaking down food into smaller molecules for easier absorption [2].

 By efficiently breaking down carbohydrates, fats, and proteins into simpler constituents, the body expends energy, resulting in more calorie burning or a higher thermic effect of food [3].